Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 This is the list of climbers who have climbed a large number of the 100 major 6000m summits in the Andes (those with over 400m of prominence).
 See our 6000m peak list for details of these peaks.

 If you think you are eligible to be added to this list, or can update your entry, PLEASE get in touch.
-I would like it to be as accurate as possible.
+I would like this list to be as accurate as possible.
 Email me at these Contact details.
-I will need a list of the 6000m peaks you have reached the summit of.
+I will need a full list of the 6000m peaks where you have reached the summit.
 To keep the list consistent I use only the 400m prominence 6000m peak list as published on this website.
 See the note at the foot of this page for some "contorversial" exclusions.

-This list © 2023 John Biggar.
-Individual entries copyright to the individauls
+This list © 2026 John Biggar.
+Individual entries copyright to the individuals

 The List

-My 400+ list does not include Contrahierbas,Tocllaraju, Caraz, Artesonraju, Capurata, Muertito (for all there is some evidence they are not 6000m!).
-By my lists there are 100 Andean 6000m peaks with 400m+ of prominence.
-An additional 35 Andean 6000m peaks with 200m+ prominence, giving a total of 135 peaks.
+The ANDES 6000m peak list does not include the following peaks Contrahierbas,Tocllaraju, Caraz, Artesonraju, Capurata, Muertito (for all of these there is some strong evidence they are not 6000m!).
+According to our lists there are 100 Andean 6000m peaks with 400m+ of prominence.
+With an additional 35 Andean 6000m peaks with 200m+ prominence, giving a combined total of 135 peaks.

 Sources:-